bcgov/sso-keycloak/docs/migration-kc-24.md

 ## Impacting Changes

+- Database migration: When keycloak connects to database, it updates the schema but if a table contains more than 300000 records then it refrains from the update and spits out the SQL query in the logs for us.
+We can grab the query and run it manually.
 - Keycloak login page password input field has a toggle to show entered value
 - By default `user profile` feature is enabled and the `unmanaged attributes` feature is disabled
 - Attribute names like `some:attribute` or `some/attribute` are not allowed